Steak Bites with Garlic Butter

-Pro Tip: One important thing in cooking this easy steak recipe is ensuring that the pan is hot before adding the steak.
+One important thing in cooking this easy steak recipe is ensuring that the pan is hot before adding the steak.
 Not warm but hot.
 Cast iron skillets are great for this.
 This helps to create a nice sear on the outside while still cooking the inside thoroughly.

 Cook steak bites for several minutes until almost done.
-Add butter to the pan.

-Pro Tip: For thinner steaks, you may need to adjust the cooking time to ensure it doesn’t burn.
+For thinner steaks, you may need to adjust the cooking time to ensure it doesn’t burn.

-Add garlic to the pan.
+Add butter and garlic to the pan.

 Finish cooking the steak bites, mixing well with the garlic butter.
 The garlic butter steak bites should be very fragrant by this point.